The Archives Act 1983 governs access to Commonwealth archival records.

 - some records held by other national collecting institutions, such as the Australian War Memorial and the National Library of Australia

-You have a right of access to all other records in the open access period.
-This includes those held by government agencies.
+You have a right of access to most other records in the open access period.
+This includes records held by government agencies.

 Are all records available when they reach the open access period?